adriennebrady/TrackIt/Sprint2.md

 ---------------------

 * ### Inventory Put Request
+#### Description:

-Update a container or item in the inventory.
+This API endpoint allows updating a container or item in the inventory.

 #### Request Body